SlappyPenguin/antsolver/history/README.md

 This folder is separate from the main solver.
 It's a personal record tracing the progress of state-of-the-art algorithms for equilibrium finding, abstraction, and search in poker and large, imperfect-information games more generally.

-The programs provided here only implement a few equilibrium finding algorithms, specifically the earlier variants of Counterfactual Regret Minimisation (CFR).
+The programs provided here only implement a few equilibrium finding algorithms, specifically the earlier variants of counterfactual regret minimisation (CFR).

 ### Timeline